ohler55/opee/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.0.1
+### Release 1.0.2

- - Fixed bug in Exception handling
+ - Added AskQueue which serves up method invocations instead of jobs.

 # Plans and Notes